libtom/libtomcrypt/.github/ISSUE_TEMPLATE.md

 * [ ] Checked the developer manual
 * [ ] Checked that your issue isn't already filed: https://github.com/issues?utf8=✓&q=repo%3Alibtom%2Flibtomcrypt
+* [ ] Checked that your issue isn't due to the fact that you're using asymmetric cryptography and you forgot linking in and/or setting an MPI provider (usually this causes either random crashes or runtime errors like `LTC_ARGCHK 'ltc_mp.name != NULL' failure ...`). c.f.
+Ch.
+"Math Descriptors" of the developer manual.
 * [ ] Checked that your issue isn't related to TomsFastMath's limitation that PK operations can by default only be done with max.
 2048bit keys

 ### Description